sswam/allemande/doc/guide.md

 - Graphviz and Mermaid diagrams, TeX Math, any sort of charts, etc.
 - quality AI art with SDXL models, and assisted prompting; not censored
 - a flexible room file system; private, public and group chats
-- undo, retry and edit the chat history; archive or clear old chat rooms
+- freely edit the chat history; archive or clear old chat rooms
 - a numbered "chapters" system, to split up your chats for performance
 - a "conductor" that manages AI responses based on mentions and cues
 - AIs can teach you about the app, including all the models and agents